Chandamama (1999 film): Plot

 Three friends, Unni, Dasan and Monayi, find their boss Eapachan murdered by hired killers.
 Believing that people will suspect them for the murder, they present the boss's dead body as if he is alive.
 In the end they find out who the murderer is and get him arrested.

 Soundtrack

 The film's music was composed by Ouseppachan, with lyrics penned by Kaithapram.
-The title track, which was programmed by Harris Jayaraj, was well received.
+The title track, which was programmed by Harris Jayaraj, became popular.